Money mistakes to avoid

 10 Money Mistakes to Avoid (and Why)

-By Charles Joseph | Editor, Financial Affairs
+By Charles Joseph | Editor

 Money mistakes happen anytime you make unwise decisions with your hard-earned capital.
 It can also mean overspending, not saving enough, or investing in something that isn’t a good fit for you.